jk-gan/auto-update-hiteatech/README.md

 - Setup environment variables.
 Check file `.env.example`.
 [How to get the key?](http://www.coolheadtech.com/blog/use-data-from-other-google-spreadsheets)

 ## Notes
-For now the target file (the file will be updated) and this script is placed:
+For now the target file (the file will be updated) and this script are placed:
 ```
 /Desktop|
         |__ this script folder
         |__ the target file folder
 ```
+Since I hardcoded the path.